Outdoor Heater Buyer's Guide

 - Infratech Comfort - As the name implies, Infratech specializes in infrared heaters.
 Their slim, electric infrared heaters are perfect for mounting on a covered deck or patio.

 - Fire Sense - Fire Sense was established as a brand in 1998 and has a wide variety of quality outdoor heaters.
 You'll find electric, propane, and natural gas options, as well as different styles like mountable heaters or freestanding heaters.
-There is even this umbrella mounted heater.

 - Dimplex - Dimplex has focused on providing electric heating appliances since 1991.
 They carry a quality selection of mounted electric infrared heaters.